deniskyashif/blog/content/posts/2026-08-29-ddd-integration-events.md

 }
 ```

 The envelope separates transport and contract metadata from the business payload. `metadata` identifies the event contract and carries information used to route, deduplicate, and interpret the message; `body` contains the fact consumed by Fulfillment.
-The `orderEventSequence` is a producer-assigned counter per `orderId` that lets consumers detect out-of-order delivery, covered later.
-Keeping a consistent envelope across event types also lets messaging infrastructure handle concerns such as tracing and deduplication without understanding each body.
-This exact JSON shape is not essential: some messaging platforms place metadata in headers, and standards such as CloudEvents define their own envelope fields.
-The important distinction is semantic and consistent across producers and consumers.
+The `orderEventSequence` is a producer-assigned counter per `orderId` - we'll see it earn its keep later, when a cancellation overtakes this very message.

+The exact JSON shape is not essential.
+Some messaging platforms place metadata in headers, and standards such as CloudEvents define their own envelope fields.
+What matters is that the separation is semantic and consistent across producers and consumers - a uniform envelope lets messaging infrastructure handle concerns such as tracing and deduplication without understanding each body.

 The `OrderPlaced` domain event and this integration event describe the same occurrence without sharing a name or shape.
-The integration event carries stable, serialized values instead of Ordering's value-object classes, adds envelope fields for deduplication, timing, versioning, and ordering, and drops `customer`, which Fulfillment does not need.
+The integration event carries stable, serialized values instead of Ordering's value-object classes, and drops `customer`, which Fulfillment does not need.

 Ordering owns this boundary-specific contract, and another boundary may need a different integration event derived from the same domain event.
 Keeping the payload to the facts the consumer needs limits coupling: the fewer producer-internal details it exposes, the less a producer-side refactor can ripple out.
-How much data to carry, versus letting the consumer fetch it, is its own tradeoff, covered in the next section.
+How much data to carry, versus letting the consumer fetch it, is its own tradeoff, covered below.

 > An integration event is a published interface.